Integration Into Existing Project¶

 Get LLVM IR of Runtime Library¶

-We start with the .cpp
+We start with the .cpp files in the runtime folder.

-The first step of the build process is to let clang++
+The first step of the build process is to let clang++ emit the LLVM IR for those source files.

-This is done using the clang-specific compiler flag -emit-llvm
+This is done using the clang-specific compiler flag -emit-llvm.

-files (though CMake still names them with the extension of .o
+After this step we get a bunch of .bc files (though CMake still names them with the extension of .o),

 which are the LLVM IR bitcode for the C++ sources.